-Blue Valley Community Action Partnership -- Serving the following counties: Butler, Fillmore, Gage, Jefferson, Johnson, Nemaha, Pawnee, Polk, Richardson, Saline, Seward, Thayer, York
+Blue Valley Community Action Partnership -- Serving the following counties: Butler, Fillmore, Gage, Jefferson, Polk, Saline, Seward, Thayer, and York

-Central Nebraska Community Services -- Serving the following counties: Blaine, Boone, Boyd, Brown, Cherry (Eastern), Colfax, Custer, Garfield, Greeley, Hall, Hamilton, Holt, Howard, Keya Paha, Loup, Merrick, Nance, Platte, Rock, Sherman, Valley, Wheeler
+Central Nebraska Community Action Partnership -- Serving the following counties: Blaine, Boone, Boyd, Brown, Cherry (East), Colfax, Custer, Garfield, Greeley, Hall, Hamilton, Holt, Howard, Keya Paha, Loup, Merrick, Nance, Platte, Rock, Sherman, Valley, and Wheeler

-Northeast Nebraska Community Action Partnership -- Serving the following counties: Antelope, Burt, Cedar, Cuming, Dakota, Dixon, Knox, Madison, Pierce, Stanton, Thurston, Wayne
+Northeast Nebraska Community Action Partnership -- Serving the following counties: Antelope, Burt, Cedar, Cuming, Dakota, Dixon, Knox, Madison, Pierce, Stanton, Thurston, Wayne, Dodge and Washington

-Eastern Nebraska Community Action Partnership -- Serving the following counties: Cass, Dodge, Douglas, Sarpy, Washington
+Eastern Nebraska Community Action Partnership -- Serving the following counties: Cass, Douglas, and Sarpy

-Food Bank of Lincoln -- Serving the following counties: Lancaster, Otoe, Saunders
+Food Bank of Lincoln -- Serving the following counties: Lancaster, Otoe, and Saunders

-Community Action Partnership of Mid-NE-- Serving the following counties: Adams, Buffalo, Chase, Clay, Dawson, Dundy, Franklin, Furnas, Frontier, Gosper, Harlan, Hayes, Hitchcock, Kearney, Keith, Lincoln, Nuckolls, Perkins, Phelps, Red Willow, Webster
+Community Action Partnership of Mid-NE-- Serving the following counties: Adams, Arthur, Buffalo, Chase, Clay, Dawson, Dundy, Franklin, Furnas, Frontier, Gosper, Grant, Harlan, Hayes, Hitchcock, Hooker, Kearney, Keith, Lincoln, Logan, McPherson, Nuckolls, Perkins, Phelps, Red Willow, Thomas, and Webster

-Community Action Partnership of Western Nebraska -- Serving the following counties: Banner, Cheyenne, Deuel, Garden, Kimball, Morrill, Scotts Bluff
+Community Action Partnership of Western Nebraska -- Serving the following counties: Banner, Cheyenne, Deuel, Garden, Kimball, Morrill, and Scotts Bluff

-Western Community Health Resources -- Serving the following counties: Box Butte, Cherry (west), Dawes, Sheridan, Sioux
+Western Community Health Resources -- Serving the following counties: Box Butte, Cherry (West), Dawes, Sheridan, and Sioux

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.